vortexcyber/VisionFlow/README.md

 from an IP camera and adjust its brightness in real-time.
 It uses OpenCV for managing the video feed and creating a simple graphical interface to control brightness.

+Sorry for my bad English :(
+translate by ChatGPT

 ## Created by
 **VortexCyber**
 [LinkTree](http://linktr.ee/vortex_)